mpanaggio/coupled_oscillator_network_model_reconstruction/README.md

 This repository contains code from the paper Model reconstruction from temporal data for coupled oscillator networks by MJ Panaggio, M-V Ciocanel, L Lazarus, CM Topaz and B Xu.

-The file run_sweeps.py can be used to reproduce the results from the paper.
-A single reconstruction can be ..
+The file run_reconstruction_sweeps.py can be used to reproduce the results from the paper.
+The results for each sweep are exported to a .xls file.

+The file run_single_case.py can be used to run a single reconstruction with plots of the generated time series.